Bug report #14239

 So we should use RenameTable instead of ALTER TABLE but there is no spatialite stable release with this RenameTable method yet.
 So I propose we wait next stable release.

-#5 Updated by Kent Stanton over 2 years ago
+#5 Updated by Kent Stanton almost 3 years ago

 You can rename the table back to the original name to restore the ability to view the features.
 Open the DB in a Sqlite manager such as DB Browser for Sqlite, which displays the triggers and other DB objects if you need to get the exact name.
 As noted the triggers are not renamed which is part of the issue.